bobbyno/ruby_drills/README.md

     $ ruby_drills

+## Data

+At the moment, drill session data is being saved to a PStore at `/usr/local/var/ruby_drills`.
+This will soon move to a web-based solution.
+Over time, we'll be able to analyze how people are practicing.
+This has the potential to lead to interesting research for the Ruby community about how people practice and learn.
+By using and contributing to Ruby Drills, you're contributing to science!

+## Community

+rubydrills.com is registered and will eventually link to summarized statistics about how much practice is getting done.

+Once we go public, we can set up a Google Group for discussion.
+At the moment, please send questions and feedback to bobby@testedminds.com.

 ## Under the Hood: The Drill API

 Each drill consists of five methods:

-setup: initialize instance variables used in the drill.
+`setup`: initialize instance variables used in the drill.

-show: puts a string that describes the drill.
+`show`: puts a string that describes the drill.

-hints: return an array of hints that will be randomly shown.
+`hints`: return an array of hints that will be randomly shown.

-reference: provide a reference solution as valid ruby code in string form.
+`reference`: provide a reference solution as valid ruby code in string form.
 This will be eval'ed to determine if the user's input should be validated.

-valid?(input): a validation function that returns true or false.
+`valid?(input)`: a validation function that returns true or false.
 Used to see if a user's input that matches the reference solution meets other constraints.

-## Data
+## Contributing

-At the moment, drill session data is being saved to a PStore at `/usr/local/var/ruby_drills`.
-This will soon move to a web-based solution.
+Please check the [Issues List](http://github.com/bobbyno/ruby_drills/issues) on Github to find something to do.

+If you're new to Github:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Create passing specs or cukes (once we figure out the testing strategy)
+4. Commit your changes (`git commit -am 'Add some feature'`)
+5. Push to the branch (`git push origin my-new-feature`)
+6. Create new Pull Request

 ## Credits